michaelwehrley/egypt/README.md

 Lecture 3:
 Lecture 4: * Napolean
 Lecture 5: * Rosetta Stone & Hieroglyphs
-Lecture 6: Narmer Palette - in Egyptian Museum, Cairo
+Lecture 6: 1st king & Narmer Palette - in Egyptian Museum, Cairo
+Lecture 7: Rise of the Old Kingdom (i.e., Memphis).
+Saqqara v.
+Abydos; [Imhotep](https://en.wikipedia.org/wiki/Imhotep) architect w/ first step pyramid for Djoser 3rd dynasty.
+Build false doors imitate what they know out of store.
+[Heb-sed festival](https://en.wikipedia.org/wiki/Sed_festival) to show the pharaoh was still young.
+Court yard is here & southern burials
+Lecture 8: [Sneferu](https://en.wikipedia.org/wiki/Sneferu) taught Egypt how to build pyramids: Meidum (causeway to bring up pharaoh from the temple), Bent Pyramid @ Dashur, Red Pyramid @ Dashur.
+Lecture 9: Pyramids of Giza.

 ## Sites to Visit (north to south)
 * Buto: Lower Egypt
-* Memphis: unified capital
 * Nekhen: Kingdom of Upper Egypt

 * Cairo
+  * Narmar Palette in Cairo Museum
+  * Monument of stela of Sneferu in garden and can't be missed
 * Giza
-  * Pyramids of **Giza** built for Sneferu's successors: Khufu, Khafre (2 feet smaller and better preserved), and Menkaure
+  * Pyramids of **Giza** built for [Sneferu](https://en.wikipedia.org/wiki/Sneferu)'s successors: Khufu, Khafre (2 feet smaller and better preserved), and Menkaure
   * Sphinx:
   * [The Wall of the Crow](http://www.aeraweb.org/lost-city-project/wall-of-the-crow/) & [Nova: The Wall of the Crow](http://www.pbs.org/wgbh/nova/ancient/lehner-giza.html).
 This wall separated the hollowed ground of the pyramids from the mundaine.
 These mundane people were not slaves but a small thriving community of workers dedicted to serving the king.
 Bakeries, kitchens with fish, with 600+ small "pyramids" for many workers scattered around; images of making wine (4 types) and making beer (5 types)
 * Abusir: The Forgotten Pyramids
   * [Neferefre](https://en.wikipedia.org/wiki/Neferefre)
 * Saqqara: 10 miles south of Cairo
   * [Gisr el-Mudir / The Enclosure of the Boss](https://en.wikipedia.org/wiki/Gisr_el-Mudir): pre-dates Pyramid if Djoser and making it oldest monument erected entirely with stone.
   * [Pyramid of Djoser]((https://en.wikipedia.org/wiki/Pyramid_of_Djoser): first step pyramid & first tall structure built in **stone** (no longer of mud-brick and wood).
 [Imhotep](https://en.wikipedia.org/wiki/Imhotep), Djoser's pyramid architect, was of such importance and fame that he was honoured as a saint.
+Imhotep temple was never found, but associated with medicine and birds.
   * [Pyramid of Unas](https://en.wikipedia.org/wiki/Pyramid_of_Unas): Virtual guide to immortality: spells and formulas; get rid of sin.
 Don't be fooled by the mound/ruin.
+* Memphis: unified capital.
+Memphis (12 mi south of Giza and was strategic) was believed to be under the protection of the god Ptah, the patron of craftsmen.
+Its great temple, Hut-ka-Ptah (meaning "Enclosure of the ka of Ptah"), was one of the most prominent structures in the city.
+The name of this temple, rendered in Greek as Aί-γυ-πτoς (Ai-gy-ptos) by the historian Manetho, is believed to be the etymological origin of the modern English name Egypt.
+* Meidum
 * Dahshur: [Sneferu](https://en.wikipedia.org/wiki/Sneferu), 2 monuments influenced by step pyramids:
   * [Bent Pyramid](https://en.wikipedia.org/wiki/Bent_Pyramid).
   * [Red Pyramid](https://en.wikipedia.org/wiki/Red_Pyramid)